7 Credit Card Myths That Just Won’t DieCredit Cards

 4. Annual fees aren’t worth it

 One really common example of this is the American Express Blue Cash cards that I mentioned earlier.
 I told you about the American Express Blue Cash Preferred, which gives you 6% cash back on up to $6,000 in purchases at U.S. supermarkets per year and comes with a $95 annual fee.
-Well it actually has a sister card, the American Express Blue Cash Everyday card, that does not have an annual fee but only gives you 3% cash back on up to $6,000 of spending at U.S. supermarkets per year, then 1% thereafter.
+Well it actually has a sister card, the Blue Cash Everyday® Card from American Express, that does not have an annual fee but only gives you 3% cash back on up to $6,000 of spending at U.S. supermarkets per year, then 1% thereafter.
 Terms Apply.
 (See Rates and Fees).

-Right now, its welcome offer is only $200 with at least $1,000 of spending in the first 15 months from account opening after that the APR will be 16.99% to 27.99%.
-If you compare that to the American Express Blue Cash Preferred Card I mentioned earlier, that one offers a $300 welcome offer with at least $3,000 in purchases on the card in the first six months, and the Preferred’s $95 annual fee is zero for the first year.
+Right now, its welcome offer is an introductory 0% APR in the first 15 months from account opening after that the APR will be 16.99% to 27.99%.
+If you compare that to the American Express Blue Cash Preferred Card I mentioned earlier, that one offers a 0% APR in the first twelve months, then a variable APR, 16.99% to 27.99% and the Preferred’s $95 annual fee is zero for the first year.
 So sometimes it helps to spreadsheet this thing out, maybe I’ll do a comparison of these specific cards in the future, if anybody would be interested in that, let me know in the comments.

 5. You only need to make the minimum monthly payment.